-Marez sentenced for her role in the death of Daniel Boone
+Marez sentenced for role in Daniel Boone's death

 AZTEC — Tiki Marez was sentenced this morning in the Eleventh Judicial District Court on a second-degree murder conviction in connection with the January 2014 death of Daniel Boone.